 • Secure Housing: It’s important to know where you’re moving to.
 If you can’t rent or buy a home in the area before getting there, check out short-term rentals instead.

 • Check with Old Utility Companies: Call your current utilities to tell them your shut-off date.
-Find out if you have any move-out duties.
+Find out if you have any other move-out duties.

-One Month Before an Out of State Move
+One Month Before an Out-of-State Move

-• Collate Records: Collect birth certificates, passports, Social Security cards, deeds, titles, medical records, pet documents and more all in one place to take on your person during the move.
+• Collate Records: Collect birth certificates, passports, Social Security cards, deeds, titles, medical records, pet documents, and more all in one place to take on your person during the move.

-• Declutter Your Fridge: Start using up perishable items and freezer goods, as well as draining the pantry and eating any emergency supplies you may have laid aside for earthquakes or other natural disasters.
+• Declutter Your Fridge: Start using up perishable items and freezer goods, as well as draining the pantry and eating through any emergency supplies you may have laid aside for earthquakes or other natural disasters.

 • Schedule a Cleaning Service: If you’ll use a professional cleaner after you move out, book them now.
+This can be helpful if you live in an apartment and need to get your security deposit back.
+Or, if you have the extra funds, it’s one less thing on your plate during this hectic time.

 Two Weeks Before Moving

-• Update Banks and Cell Phones: Give your financial institutions, accountants, cell phone providers and anyone else whose services you will continue to use your new address.
+• Update Banks and Cell Phones: Give your financial institutions, accountants, cell phone providers, and anyone else whose services you will continue to use your new address.

 • Transfer Renter’s Insurance: If you’re renting, call your insurance company and transfer the insurance from your current home to your new, effective as of your move-in date.